GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

 types](https://developer.mozilla.org/en-US/docs/Web/Media/Formats) than I will go into here.

-My examples contain at most two streams: an audio stream and a video stream.
+The sample files used later in this section contain at most two streams: an audio stream and a video stream.
 Among the other types you might encounter are captions and data, both of which are beyond the scope of this article.
 There are instances where audio and video streams are dealt with separately.
-Most files you'll encounter will only contain a single audio and a single video stream.
+Most files you'll encounter will only contain a single audio stream and a single video stream.

 Within the audio and video streams, the actual data is compressed using a codec.
 A _codec_, or coder/decoder, is a compression format for video or audio data.
 The